aplteam/Cider/docs/Cider-User-Guide.md

 ]Activate -??
 ```

-#### Version 18.0 and 18.2
+#### Version 18.2

 Unlike 19.0, these versions come with neither Tatin nor Cider, so you first have to make sure that Tatin is installed and available, because Cider is a Tatin package and is loaded as such.

-The document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html "Link to the document on https://tatin.dev") provides instructions for how to install Tatin on 18.0 and 18.2.
+The document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html "Link to the document on https://tatin.dev") provides instructions for how to install Tatin on 18.2.

 Once Tatin is available, installing Cider is easy and straightforward, just issue this command: